FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/preserving-human-rights-data-with-the-filecoin-network-a-journey-into-the-decentralized-web-with-hrdag.md

 ---
-title: "Preserving Human Rights Data with the Filecoin Network: A Journey into the Decentralized Web with HRDAG  "
+title: "Preserving Human Rights Data with the Filecoin Network: A Journey into the Decentralized Web with HRDAG"
 created-on: 2024-04-18T16:50:24.039Z
 updated-on: 2024-04-18T16:50:24.046Z
 published-on: 2024-04-18T16:50:24.051Z
-f_post-date: 2024-04-18T16:50:24.057Z
+post-date: 2024-04-18T16:50:24.057Z
-f_featured: false
+featured: false
-f_description: >
+description: >
   This is a guest post from FFDW project partner Human Rights Data Analysis Group (HRDAG), written by Patrick Ball, HRDAG’s Director of Research.
 HRDAG began working with Filecoin Foundation for the Decentralized Web (FFDW) in 2021 to explore how decentralized technologies can support efforts to safeguard this critical data and promote accountability for human rights abuse.
-f_image:
+image:
   url: /assets/images/041524-guest-hrdag.png
-tags: blog
-layout: "[blog].html"
 date: 2024-04-18T16:50:24.061Z
 seo:
   noindex: false
   twitter:title: summary
   twitter:card: summary
 ---

 *This is a guest post from FFDW project partner Human Rights Data Analysis Group (HRDAG), written by Patrick Ball, HRDAG’s Director of Research.*

 From documenting human rights abuses to promoting accountability and justice, data serves as the backbone of truth in our collective memory.